jchitpin/thinkdeck/README.md

   3. Modifying the USB A panel cutout.
   4. Modifying the chassis dimensions to accommodate the length/width of your keyboard.
   5. Adding your own custom screen cover design rather than the standard 30 degree grill.
+  6. Print the pieces and carefully trim off any supports.
+A pair of needle nose pliers is great for removing supports inside the panel cutouts.

 </details>